 Scientifically he has studied the historical course of the ideological relations between Church and State and the ideological use of ecclesiastical models, while the subject of his doctoral thesis was the transfer and development of the post-Byzantine intellectual production in the West during Renaissance.

 For several years he worked as Editor of scientific publications, registering to his credit more than seventy Greek and foreign publications from the branches of the Classical Studies and Humanities (Law, Philosophy, Theology, History, Laography, Religious Studies etc.) and, at the same time, he had the scientific and organizational responsibility for conferences and academic events in Greece and abroad.

 He has collaborated for the realization of cultural and educational activities and academic initiatives with the Ecumenical Patriarchate of Constantinople, the Church of Greece, the ancient Patriarchal Sees of the East and official authorities of other religious confessions.

 He participated in the drafting of the proposal prepared by the Faculty of Theology and submitted to the European Commission's ERC Advanced Grant 2013 entitled: Thessaloniki from the 13th to 18th Cent .: City Of Nations, Religions and Cultures - Models of Harmonious Coexistence.
-Currently he participates in the research program of the Research Committee of the Aristotle University, "Hierarchs of the Orthodox Church of America and their contribution to dialogue with the modern world" (2014-2017).
+He, also, participated in the research program of the Research Committee of the Aristotle University, "Hierarchs of the Orthodox Church of America and their contribution to dialogue with the modern world" (2014-2017).